Here are the ten most pressing needs concerning missionaries today.

 Ninety-six percent of the money collected by churches in USA is spent in USA.
 For every $1 it spends on missions, both domestic and foreign, one large Protestant denomination spends $5 to pay the interest on its church building mortgages.
 According to World Evangelization Research Center, annual church embezzlements by top custodians exceed the amount of money spent on foreign missions worldwide.

-4. Money given for foreign missions needs to reach the frontlines, particularly the indigenous missionaries who do most of the pioneer missions work.
+5. Money given for foreign missions needs to reach the frontlines, especially the indigenous missionaries who do most of the pioneer missions work.

 6. Unqualified missionaries need to stay home at least until they become qualified.

-Many cross-cultural missionaries in the field today are spiritually, mentally or emotionally unprepared, and/or physically or culturally unable to adapt.
-Others are abroad not to serve God but to restart after a divorce or broken relationship, for international adventure, etc.; many are unsaved.
+Many cross-cultural missionaries in the field today are spiritually, mentally or emotionally unprepared and/or physically or culturally unable to adapt.
+Others are abroad not to serve God but to reboot their lives after a divorce or broken relationship, trying to escape poverty or run from personal issues instead of dealing with them, for international adventure, etc. Many are unsaved.

-7. Missionaries need to actually do missionary work.
+7. Missionaries need to do actual missionary work.

 The majority of cross-cultural (Western) missionaries in the developing world live in major cities with Western amenities.
-Some of them do nothing to serve God, while others minister to each other in expatriate churches teeming with other missionary families, hosting Bible studies for each other, counseling each other, teaching each others' children, etc. Only one-quarter of cross-cultural missionaries from North America are even assigned missionary work (e.g., preaching, teaching, church planting, Bible translation), while three-quarters are assigned humanitarian work (e.g., agricultural, community or literacy development, medical or relief efforts).
+Some of them do nothing to serve God, while others live in 'missionary ghettos,' ministering to each other in expatriate churches, hosting Bible studies for each other, counseling each other, teaching each others' children, etc. Only one-quarter of cross-cultural missionaries from North America are even assigned missionary work (e.g., preaching, teaching, church planting, Bible translation), while three-quarters are assigned humanitarian work (e.g., agricultural, community or literacy development, medical or relief efforts).
 The average Western missionary spends only 3% of his or her time actually sharing the Gospel (source: K.P.
 Yohannan, Come Let's Reach the World, 2004, pp. 35 & 63).

 8. Most missionaries need to stop doing more damage than good.

-Most of those who do preach and teach, preach and teach the health & prosperity false gospel, charismania, the Four Spiritual Laws and other heresies that leave the hearers hell-bound and resistant to the true Gospel when they hear it later.
-Too many churches and even Bible schools founded by missionaries abroad are filled with unsaved "rice Christians" who attend for the free food, education, shelter or other material benefits, and fade away when the handouts diminish or cease.
+Among those who do preach and teach, most preach and teach the health & prosperity false gospel, charismania, the Four Spiritual Laws and other heresies that leave the hearers hell-bound and make them resistant to the true Gospel when they hear it later.
+As a result, too many churches and even Bible schools founded by missionaries abroad are now filled with unsaved 'rice Christians' who attend for the free food, education, shelter or other material benefits, and vanish when the handouts cease.

 9. Missionaries need to rely on faith and prayer instead of fundraising.

-Apostle Paul worked at times to provide for his own needs and even for the needs of others (see Acts 18:3); at other times, he received support (see Philippians 4:15-17).
-He raised funds for the Christians suffering through a famine in Judea (see 2 Corinthians 8:1-4) but never raised funds for himself, and neither did any of the other missionaries in the Bible.
-Instead of constantly begging people for money, today's missionaries need to make the choices that are Biblical and conducive to missionary life (see women missionaries and missionary men), do the work worthy of support, trust and pray to God to provide as He sees fit, stop constantly asking and begging people for money, which currently tends to flow to those who beg the loudest or have family and friends with money (see Biblical fundraising).
+Apostle Paul worked at times to provide for his own needs and even those of others (see Acts 18:3), and received support at other times (see Philippians 4:15-17).
+He raised funds for the Christians suffering through a famine in Judea (see 2 Corinthians 8:1-4) but never raised funds for himself, nor did any of the other missionaries in the Bible.
+Instead of constantly begging people for money, today's missionaries need to make the choices that are Biblical and conducive to missionary life (see women missionaries and missionary men), do the work that is worthy of financial support, trust and pray to God to provide as He sees fit.

-10. Missionaries and missions organizations need to stop reporting lies.
+10. Missionaries and missions organizations need to stop deceiving.